uc-deepak/uni_doc_portal/content/docs/faq_sp.md

 ---
-id: sp-faq
+id: faq-sp
-title: FAQ - Shipping Provider
+title: Shipping Provider
-permalink: docs/sp-faq.html
+permalink: docs/faq-sp.html
 ---

 ### Can we set the endpoint (custom URL format) for sending the request?